Gaya–Kiul line: Electrification and doubling of track

 Feasibility studies for the electrification of the Manpur–Tilaiya–Kiul section were announced in the rail budget for 2010–11 and the electrification work of singletrack is going on starting 2015–16. electrification of single line from Gaya to Kiul have been completed in July 2018.
 It has been completed in two phases.
 In first phase Tilaiya to Warisaliganj have been completed and in the other phase Warisaliganj to Lakhisarai.
-A special Memu train was flagged on 22 October 2018 by State Railway Minister Mr. Manoj Sinha.
+The track doubling project was completed and commissioned by February 2025.

 Passenger movement

 Gaya is the only station on this line that is amongst the top hundred booking stations of the Indian Railway.
 Apart from Gaya, there are various local stations used by masses such as Nawada, Sheikhpura, Warisaliganj.

 Since most of the trains ply between Kiul and Gaya, passenger movement is also limited.
 Since Kiul is a terminal station for most of the trains, it does not have much significance as it is neither a great marketplace nor a tourist destination. so it limits the number Of passengers on this line.
 If more trains are run through this line to other cities like Deoghar, Asansol, Dhanbad, Ranchi, Varanasi, Delhi, and other big cities this line would certainly provide more passenger boarding and deboarding.

 The Distance between Kiul to Mughalsarai is 335 km via Patna and it is 334 km via Gaya.
 There are more than 30 trains from Kiul to Mughalsarai via Patna but only one train via Gaya that too a weekly with only 3AC accommodation.
 So the actual potential of passengers on this line is not reflected by the number of trains running.